-The town, like most boarder towns, is a back water where truck drivers, who have made the long journey across Java, make their way to the tourist island of Bali, to feed the bellies of the tourists and their insatiable appetites.
+The town, like most border towns, is a backwater where truck drivers, who have made the long journey across Java, make their way to the tourist island of Bali, to feed the bellies of the tourists and their insatiable appetites.

-Its no wonder that next to the arrival road to the Ferry, are warungs (cheap eating places) that cater to the truck drivers.
+It is no wonder that next to the arrival road to the ferry terminal, are warungs (cheap eating places) that cater to the truck drivers.
 It’s seedy.
-“What you see is what you get” said one punter.
+“What you see is what you get,” said one punter.
 There’s no pretense here.
-Another designated zone for ladies of the night, an eight kilometer drive out of town.
+Another designated zone for ladies of the night, an eight-kilometer drive out of town.
 Once you pay the parking ticket, 10 000, you pay another 10 000 for entry ticket into a village, that just caters for booze and lust.
 Sana and I spent the evening drinking indulging on the former.

 Uncle, who wrote neat legible script on the bill, updated me after each round of drinks was brought to the table.
 One million Rupiah later, the lights went on at 9 pm.
 They had fleeced us of our money and we moved on.
 But when Sana tells him I’m a travel writer, he thanks me in advance for promoting his establishment.

 We go to another warung, and meet two ladies.
-One is from Banyuwangi, and recently returned after a stint in Kalemantan.
+One is from Banyuwangi, and recently returned after a stint in Kalimantan.
 “I’ve got one child to support and my parents, who are poor rice farmers.”
 It’s a familiar story.
-A customer arrives, and departs with his 100 000 and she disappears into the short time room.
-She’s back out side, fifteen minutes later, all smiles, masking her sad existence.
+A customer arrives and departs with his 100 000 and she disappears into the short time room.
+She’s back outside, fifteen minutes later, all smiles, masking her sad existence.
 It’s a big burden to carry at the tender age of 21 years old but this is the plight of many East Javans.

 Last day, a little sightseeing around the city outskirts.
 We had avoided paying a bribe to the coppers yesterday on the way to the forest.
 Kutut, a Balinese policeman, had the common sense to add two and two when he saw me taking photos of them fleecing law abiding citizens.
 He asked me to delete my photos, which Sana said I was taking for “funny” and then he asked for a few tourist shots, just with me and him.